diegobonilla98/3x3RubikCubeAR-Solver/README.md

 # 3x3RubikCubeAR-Solver
-I've seen this made everywhere and I wanted to try it myself from zero.
+I've seen this made everywhere and I wanted to try it myself from zero. #NoDeepLearningChallenge